EVR 628- Intro to Environmental Data Science

 • RStudio projects keep all files associated with a project together

-• One folder = one project
+• 1 folder = 1 project

 • In my case, 1 paper = 1 project | 1 class = 1 project

-• A project tells R what the “working directory” is (where to find files)
+• A project tells R what the “working directory” is: where to find files

-That’s it for today
+That’s It for Today

 (Unless you are having trouble installing R / RStudio)

-Getting to know R Studio
+Getting to Know R Studio

-Hands-on tasks:
+Hands-on Tasks:

 References